vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 keeps the process manageable for smaller teams.
 And it's very reliable if the amount of data being inserted is not huge.

+Here's what an example of an `INSERT` statement might look like:

 {% highlight sql %}
 INSERT INTO DISMANTLEDB.PUBLIC.ACLOG (TS, Temperature, Cooling) VALUES    ('2025-07-03 15:15:01', 27.5, False);
 {% endhighlight %}

-To make it easier to read within Peakboard we use placeholders to build the SQL
+For Peakboard Designer, we use placeholders to build the SQL string:
-string:

 {% highlight sql %}
 INSERT INTO DISMANTLEDB.PUBLIC.ACLOG (TS, Temperature, Cooling) VALUES    ('#[TS]#', #[Temperature]#, #[Cooling]#);